UEFA financial sustainability regulations 2025: what the June 2026 enforcement round means for English football

 A fine is the most visible consequence of a CFCB finding, but it is rarely the most operationally significant one.
 Each of the sanctioned clubs now carries forward specific obligations that will govern their financial and recruitment decisions for the next one to three seasons.

-For Newcastle, the settlement agreement is a three-year compliance programme with annual intermediate targets.
-The €7 million suspended element becomes payable, in whole or in part, if Newcastle fails to meet those targets.
-Newcastle's total financial exposure across both rule breaches is €10 million, of which €7 million is unconditional.
-The squad cost ratio fine of €3 million was assessed against the calendar year 2025 only; future compliance on both the SCR and the FER will be monitored annually.
+For Newcastle, the Football Earnings Rule settlement agreement is a three-year compliance programme with annual intermediate targets.
+The €7 million conditional element may become payable, in whole or in part, if Newcastle fails to meet those targets.
+Newcastle’s publicly announced financial exposure is €13 million: a €10 million Football Earnings Rule settlement fine, of which €7 million is conditional, plus a separate €3 million Squad Cost Rule fine for the 2025 calendar year.
+Future compliance will need to be managed across both the Football Earnings Rule and the Squad Cost Rule.

 Lagom View Enforcement Box